lisardop/GSoC2021/README.md

 # 2. Implementation

-There is two main environments:
+There are two main environments:

 ## AZTECGLYPHS_LOCALHOST (for use in your local machine or VM)

-The tools use two main files:
+The tool uses two main files:

 - aztecglyphrecognition.py (Mobilenet prototype)

 It's adapted from [Tarun's work](https://colab.research.google.com/drive/1rUA51e5Wz-VxsuNOXkfwIcD8PPasXMAG) to Flask.
-While the client doesn't upload any image, wait in 'blank' mode, if not, upload the image(s), load them and analyze them, get the 5 closes images, extract the features and load the results in an array.
+While the client doesn't upload any image, wait in 'blank.html' mode, if not, upload image(s), load and analyze them, get the 5 closes images, extract the features and load the results in an array.

 - aztecglyphrecognition.html

 There is a fancy label for upload files button.
 When pressed it's hidden and 'Clear results' is shown instead.
-Then gets the results of the array from Mobilenet .py with a socket and print back them in the browser.
-In the meanwhile a gear gif is shown while waiting the predictions.
+Then gets the results of the array from Mobilenet .py with a websocket and print back them in the browser.
+In the meanwhile a gear gif is shown waiting the predictions.

 ## AZTECGLYPHS_SERVER_PRODUCTION (for deploy in a hosting server)

-Use also two main files, similar as in localhost env:
+Use also two main files, the same as in localhost env but renamed and configured for production:

 - app.py
 - app.html